manasbir/sqrt-optimizooooooor/README.md

 # optimizooor
 # ill update this later lol, so much to write
+## learning derivatives atm, so i can mess with understanding quadratic convergence
 ## ill publish an article if it gets interesting or if anyone cares

 # new notes !!!!!!